 A winner when it comes to good dog beaches, treat your furry friend to a walk along the 6 miles at Camber sands in East Sussex and let him play among the sand dunes or head to the seaside resort of Hastings where; after a walk on the dog-friendly beach you can delve into history and visit the 1066 battle site, before enjoying a drink in one of the many dog friendly pubs.

 Let the stresses of everyday life melt away as you breathe in the fresh sea air on one of the many dog-friendly beaches in Kent.
 With some real gems to choose from, such as Joss Bay, Dungeness, with its wide-open spaces and Palm Bay in Margate, which allows dogs every day of the year, you’ll be spoilt for choice.

 Southend beaches with their beach hut hire, pier and funfair have restrictions from May until September.
 However, there are still dozens of paw-friendly beaches where dogs are allowed, such as Irlam’s Beach and Walton-on-the-Naze, where you will find a car park, facilities and a long expanse of sand perfect for a game of fetch.

 Looking for a gorgeous beach in an area of outstanding natural beauty, then look no further.
 The Northumbrian coast boasts some of the best pet-friendly beaches in the UK.
 What beaches allow dogs?
 The good news is there is year-round access on most, and dozens of dog welcoming pubs and cafes in the quaint fishing villages, what more could you wish for?

-One of the most popular beach holiday destinations, From St Ives to Lands end, Cornwall has more dog-friendly beaches than you can shake a stick at.
+One of the most popular dog friendly beach holiday destinations, From St Ives to Lands end, Cornwall has more dog-friendly beaches than you can shake a stick at.
 Gentle Atlantic waves caress the beach at Hayle with its three-mile stretch of sand whilst, in contrast, the dog walking beaches around the Lizard are surrounded by dramatic scenery and bursting with wildlife.